Travis d'Arnaud Player Props: Braves vs. Padres

 Travis d'Arnaud At The Plate

-- d'Arnaud leads Atlanta with a slugging percentage of .500, fueled by three extra-base hits.
+- d'Arnaud leads Atlanta in slugging percentage (.452) thanks to three extra-base hits.

-- Among qualifying hitters in MLB play, he ranks 18th in batting average, 60th in on-base percentage, and 69th in slugging.
+- He ranks 33rd in batting average, 84th in on base percentage, and 89th in slugging among qualifying hitters in MLB action.

-- In five of six games this season (83.3%), d'Arnaud has reached base via hit, and that includes multiple hits twice.

-- d'Arnaud has driven in a run in three games this season (50.0%), including one multiple-RBI game.
+- d'Arnaud has driven in a run in four games this year (57.1%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.